-A sleeve gastrectomy removes 70-80% of the stomach, helping to reduce the “hunger hormone” and leaving behind a smaller 'sleeve' of stomach that holds less and restricts the amount of food you can eat before feeling full.
+Gastric sleeve surgery - also known as a sleeve gastrectomy - removes 70-80% of the stomach, helping to reduce the “hunger hormone”.
+It leaves behind a smaller 'sleeve' of stomach that holds less and restricts the amount of food you can eat before feeling full.

 A sleeve gastrectomy is performed as laparoscopic (keyhole) surgery and works by removing a large portion of the stomach.
 Unlike gastric band surgery, it is a non-reversible procedure.

 This option offers a permanent solution with positive lifestyle improvements in health and quality of life.
 As with all weight loss surgery, it requires a lifelong commitment to a healthy diet and exercise plan.
 As the surgery is a minimally invasive laparoscopic procedure, this greatly helps to reduce recovery time and generally results in less pain than open surgical procedures.

 Nutritional deficiencies are less likely to occur following gastric sleeve surgery, as food absorption is not affected.
 In addition, levels of the appetite stimulant ghrelin fall after gastric sleeve surgery, which may be a reason why patients experience a marked loss of appetite.